bootchk/nRF5rawProtocol/readme.md

 You might also read Nordic proprietary (sic?) protocol ESB examples in NRF SDK (simple protocol, but uses acks.)

 Compatibility
 -

 Uses nRF52 family chip.
 Might be compatible with earlier chips nRF51, but I noticed in passing that the state diagram for the radio has changed and I have not explored this thoroughly.

 Developed using NRF SDK v11, and then v12.

+Uses C++11.

 Hacking using Eclipse and GNU ARM toolchain
 -